Iota-Name-System/INS/README.md

 [] Onboarding New members
 [] Agreement of INS/CNS MISSION, TEAM, RESPONSIBILITY, PURPOSE, COMPENSATION FOR MEMBERS, AND WHATEVER ELSE IS IMPORTANT FOR A TEAM
 [] We could become a DAO Decentralized Autonmous Organization

+######## Security Concerns
+Although blockchains are meant to be open a unique problem arises when seed or identity information is targeted to a specific online identity.
+This puts a person at risk to social engineering schemes.
+For instance, if an individual is posts their INS name and individuals can directly see the seed, they know they can target this specific INS name, and see the funds essentially in this account.
+This isn't exactly a problem right now as people don't post their seeds on untrusted sources often or in public but eventually as crpyto becomes mainstream, knowing your friends identity and then essentially being able to see their bank account is less attractive.